 We flew out with Ryanair and landed around 9pm local time.
 After a short taxi ride, we arrived at our hotel – Villa Igiea, which is situated at a marina and about a 15 minute drive to the city centre.
 We chose to eat at the hotel’s restaurant, Donna Franca Floria, which was over-priced and pretty average.
 However, the setting was spectacular – we ate outside on the terrace facing the marina whilst listening to music played on the piano.

 Unfortunately when we woke up the next morning it was really overcast.
-However, this turned out to be a blessing in disguise because we took the hotel’s free shuttle bus into the centre (instead of hitting the beach).
+However, this turned out to be a blessing in disguise because we took the hotel’s free shuttle bus into the centre (instead of hitting the beach as we normally would do).
 We walked around for a few hours exploring the centre – we had a coffee across the road from the Teatro Massimo, saw the Cathedral, gazed at the Quattro Canti (four corners) and explored the famous Ballaro outdoor food market.

 The weather then brightened up so we decided to head to Mondello beach for lunch, which was recommended to us by our hotel.
 We settled on Trattoria Sapori Di Mare Da Giovanni, which was great – quiet, good food, great service and really reasonable.